-Deferred inflows related to pensions are reported in the government-wide statement and proprietary statement of net position.
-A deferred inflow from pensions results from net differences between expected and actual earnings on pension plan investments.
+Deferred inflows related to pensions and other postemployment benefits are reported in the government-wide statement and proprietary statement of net position.
+A deferred inflow from pensions and other postemployment benefits results from net differences between expected and actual earnings on plan investments.
 This amount is deferred and will be recognized as a reduction of pension expense over the next four years.